BorisRado/azure-functions-serverless-tutorial/README.md

 ```
 Now, there are two ways in which you can test your application:
 * the *traditional* way: use the command `java -jar target/movies_app.jar`; this will start a process, that will listen on port `8080` and respond to any incoming request;
 * with *azure func*: navigate to `target/azf-config` (`cd target/azf-config`) and notice, that the folder contains the `host.json` file, the `jar` containing all the logic (`movies_app.jar`), and a folder for every endpoint.
-Inside that folder, run the command `func start -p 8080` so to simulate what will happen on the cloud: a host will be started, and will redirect the incoming HTTP traffic to the java process that will actually respond to the requests.
+Inside the `target/azf-config` folder, run the command `func start -p 8080` so to simulate what will happen on the cloud: a host will be started, and will redirect the incoming HTTP traffic to the java process that will actually respond to the requests.
 For more information about the inner mechanisms, see the [documentation for custom handlers](https://docs.microsoft.com/en-us/azure/azure-functions/functions-custom-handlers).

 Either way, you should be able to navigate to `localhost:8080/movies` and get the responses from the microservice.
 For example, you can issue the following sequence of commands or use a tool such as Postman:
 ```bash